mach-composer/mach-composer-cli/docs/src/cloud/getting-started.md

     project_id: "my-aws-example"
 ```

-In the future, when running `mach update`, MACH composer will fetch the latest
+When running `mach-composer update --cloud`, MACH composer will fetch the latest
 versions from MACH composer ☁️ instead of the components github repository.
+As a
+result, this process will be much faster as well as more robust, as component
+versions are guaranteed to exist.